-If the Student wishes to withdraw from this class for any reason, then the Student will need to send an email to registrar@southplainscollege.edu from his/her SPC email [Email Format, no spaces between: (first initial + last name + last 4 digits of Student ID)@southplainscollege.edu] with the following information:
+If the Student wishes to withdraw from this class for any reason, then the Student will need to send an email to registrar@southplainscollege.edu from his/her <a href="mailto:SPC emailto:SPC e

 - 1. Full Name

 - 2. Birthdate

-- 3. Student ID
+- Student ID

 - 4. If they are Dropping or Withdrawing

 - 5. Course(s)

 - 6. Reason for dropping the course.